Not feeling heat and noticing error code 228 from your Lennox® furnace?

-This means your heating system couldn’t regulate its pressure switch before turning on.
+This indicates your furnace couldn’t regulate its pressure switch before starting.
 As a result, your system will not run for your protection.

-Repairing or replacing this part is best left to the technicians at Service Experts Heating & Air Conditioning in Columbus.
-Our NATE-certified technicians are among the best in the industry.
-They’re well-equipped to take care of all of your heating needs, including fixing a furnace error.
+Repairing or replacing this part is best left to the professionals at Service Experts Heating & Air Conditioning in Columbus.
+Our NATE-certified technicians are among the brightest in the industry.
+They’re well-prepared to take care of all of your heating needs, including repairing a furnace error.

 We want you to be thoroughly satisfied with our quality furnace repair in Columbus.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 This part plays a critical duty as your furnace prepares to work in your house.

 Here’s what goes on after your thermostat’s call for heat:

 - Your furnace’s control board starts running the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and tells the control board to ignite the furnace.